Malavikaa02/malavikaa02.github.io/README.md

 # malavikaa02.github.io
-Explore the code and assets used to develop a straightforward Virtual Classroom Software website.
+Examine the programming and resources utilized to create a simple Virtual Classroom Software website.